Purpose

 Summarized data

-The logs are processed multiple times through the day, to generate aggregated event totals for each of the various reporting criteria.
+The logs are processed multiple times throughout the day to generate aggregated event totals for each reporting criterion.

 The reporting database is populated using the final aggregated database files.
 The database feeds the reporting applications.

-Flashtalking employs automated monitoring tools to track CPU usage, disk space, usage, bandwidth, and so on, including automated alerts if certain thresholds are exceeded, as well as maintaining automated procedures to determine if the logging server log files have been collected and processed.
-Certain data quality and integrity checks, using primarily automated techniques, are maintained to assess the completeness of the data and to inspect the data for potential issues prior to reporting.
+We employ automated monitoring tools to track CPU usage, disk space, bandwidth, and related metrics, and to trigger alerts when thresholds are exceeded.
+It also maintains automated procedures to verify that the logging server log files have been collected and processed.
+Certain data quality and integrity checks, primarily automated, are performed to assess data completeness and identify potential issues prior to reporting.

 These checks and tools include:

-- Monitoring tools to determine all logs have been received prior to processing
+- Monitoring tools to determine that all logs have been received prior to processing

 - Monitoring of new ad server log files written to the processing servers